ow-mods/owml/docs/content/pages/guides/prepatchers.md

 ### Logging

 Due to not having access to ModHelper, you'll need to use `Console.WriteLine` to log information.
-This **will not output to the manager window** to test prepatchers, we recommend you launch `OWML.Launcher.exe` in a terminal directly to properly see stdout.
+This **will not output to the manager window** to test prepatchers.
+We recommend you launch `OWML.Launcher.exe` in a terminal directly to properly see stdout.

 If a prepatcher errors it *should usually* be outputted to the manage window as OWML is setup to catch and